Sandra Paños

-Sandra Paños García-Villamil (born 4 November 1992) is a Spanish professional footballer who plays as a goalkeeper for Barcelona and the Spain national team.
-Paños currently serves as Barcelona's third captain.
+Sandra Paños García-Villamil ([ˈsandɾa ˈpaɲos ɣaɾˈθi.a βiʎaˈmil]; born 4 November 1992) is a Spanish professional footballer who plays as a goalkeeper for Club América in the Liga MX Femenil.
+She previously played for Liga F teams Levante (for five years) and Barcelona (for nine), where she was a captain.
+She also played for the Spain national team for a decade, accumulating over 50 caps.

-At Barcelona, Paños has won two league titles, three Copas de la Reina, and the UEFA Women's Champions League, the latter of which was won in 2020–21 season as a part of Barcelona's first continental treble.
-Internationally, she has represented Spain at three major tournaments- the 2015 FIFA Women's World Cup, the 2017 UEFA Women's Euro, and the 2019 FIFA Women's World Cup.
+Paños is recognised as one of Spain's best women's goalkeepers, winning a record four Zamora Trophies; with Barcelona she won the league, Copa de la Reina, Supercopa de España and UEFA Women's Champions League on multiple occasions.
+Internationally, she represented Spain at three major tournaments: the 2015 FIFA Women's World Cup, the 2017 UEFA Women's Euro, and the 2019 FIFA Women's World Cup.

-Individually, Paños has earned a record four Zamora Trophies, the award given to the goalkeeper who concedes the least amount of goals in a Primera Division season.

-Early life
+Early and personal life

 Sandra Paños García-Villamil was born on 4 November 1992, to Luis Ernesto Paños and Gemma García-Villamil.
 Paños began playing as a goalkeeper when there was a vacant position in goal for her futsal team.
 She later played 7-a-side football before playing for her first club, Sporting Plaza de Argel (formerly known as Hércules), when she was 10 years old.
 Her father formerly played for Hércules in the 1980s.
+Her older brother, Javi, was also a footballer.

+She is in a relationship with coach and former player Sara Mérida.

 Club career

 Levante (2010–2015)

 In 2010, Paños made the jump to the Spanish first division when she signed for Levante.
 Despite offers from Atlético Madrid, she chose Levante because of the club's proximity to her hometown of Alicante.
 After a successful first season, she renewed her contract with the club in 2011 until 2012.

-On 4 June 2015, Paños scored the first and only goal of her career with a free-kick from midfield against Espanyol.
+On 4 June 2015, Paños scored the first and only goal of her career with a free-kick from midfield against Espanyol; taken in the 87th minute to put Levante 3–2 up, it was the match-winning goal.